 - No Littering or off-trail picnicking.
 Pack out all refuse and personal possessions.

 - Sorry, no dogs.
 Most Arc trails are hotspots for rare botanicals.
-Dogs are not permitted except at the following locations on a six-foot leash: Fort Hill, Serpent Mound, Junction & Steel Earthworks, and, at the Highlands Nature Sanctuary: Crow Point Trail and Ridgeview Farm Trail.
+Dogs are not permitted except at the following locations on a six-foot leash: Fort Hill, Junction & Steel Earthworks, and, at the Highlands Nature Sanctuary: Crow Point Trail and Ridgeview Farm Trail.